vedantdalavi14/court_data_scraping/README.md

 # Karnataka High Court Case Scraper

-This project contains a robust Python script to programmatically scrape case data from the official Karnataka High Court e-Courts website.
+This project contains a robust, containerized Python application to programmatically scrape case data from the official Karnataka High Court e-Courts website.
 It leverages the Playwright automation framework to navigate a highly dynamic, security-hardened website, uses Flask to provide a simple web-based UI, and employs BeautifulSoup for precise HTML parsing.
 All scraped data is archived in a local SQLite database.

 ## Features

+- **Containerized Application**: A Dockerfile is included for easy, one-command setup and deployment.
 - **Simple Web Interface**: Built with Flask to meet the project's UI/UX requirements.
+- **Multiple Order Extraction**: Scrapes all available orders/judgments for a case, not just the most recent one.
 - **Advanced Bot Detection Evasion**: Utilizes Playwright to navigate a site that blocks standard automation tools.
 - **Intelligent CAPTCHA Handling**: Implements a multi-step process to bypass the website's "trap CAPTCHA" mechanism.
 - **Human-like Behavior**: Simulates human typing speed to avoid behavioral detection.
 - **Robust Multi-threaded Architecture**: Uses a thread-safe queue system to allow the Flask web server and the Playwright browser to communicate without conflicts.
-- **Dynamic Content Handling**: Successfully interacts with page content that is loaded dynamically via JavaScript (AJAX).
 - **Structured Data Storage**: Stores both cleanly parsed data and the raw source HTML in an SQLite database.

 ## Court Chosen